 On July 15, 2022, the Company filed a lawsuit in the U.S. District Court for the Northern District of California for breach of contract against Flathead Partners, LLC, the Mayo Foundation for Medical Education and Research, and Mayo Clinic Ventures (herein referred to as "Flathead Partners").
-The Company's suit alleged that Flathead Partners breached the 2006 license agreement between the Company and the Mayo Clinic (referred to in the Company's 10-K filing as the "Mayo License"), when Flathead Partners unilaterally asserted control of pending U.S. Patent Application 16/286,389 (the "389 Application"), which is subject to the Mayo License.
+The Company's suit alleged that Flathead Partners breached the 2006 license agreement between the Company and the Mayo Clinic (referred to in the Company's 10-K filing as the "Mayo License"), when Flathead Partners unilaterally asserted control of pending U.S. Patent Application 16/286,389 (the "389 Application"), which is subject to the Mayo

+License.
 The suit sought to enjoin the Flathead Partners from taking any action at the U.S. Patent Office with respect to the '389 Application, and to thereafter engage in an arbitration as called for in the Mayo License.
 On July 27, 2022, the Flathead Partners agreed to enter into an arbitration to determine which party shall have control of prosecution of the '389 Application, and whether there are ongoing royalty obligations under the Mayo License.
 Therefore, Nevro dismissed the lawsuit in the Northern District of California.
 The parties then engaged in an arbitration.
 An arbitration hearing was held during the week of September 11, 2023, and a ruling was issued on April 8, 2024 requiring that Flathead Partners transfer back to the Company the power to control and direct prosecution of the '389 Application and its patent family.
 The April 8, 2024 ruling also concluded that Nevro did not owe Flathead Partners royalties under the Mayo License.
 More specifically, the Arbitrator found that Flathead Partners had breached the Mayo License, and that the Company had not breached the Mayo License.
-The Arbitrator awarded the Company (i) \$ million in damages, paid by Flathead Partners in May 2024; (ii) the Company's attorneys' fees and costs for the Northern District of California litigation (a final amount to be awarded after accounting submissions in August 2024); and (iii) prejudgment interest at a rate of

-%, with prejudgment interest running from June 1, 2022 (a final amount to be calculated in August 2024).
+The arbitrator awarded the Company (i) damages, paid by Flathead Partners in May 2024; (ii) the Company's attorneys' fees and costs for the Northern District of California litigation; and (iii) prejudgment interest at a rate of 10%, with prejudgment interest running from June 1, 2022 paid by Flathead Partners in September 2024.
+As a result, the Company recorded \$0.8 million and \$1.0 million as a credit to sales, general and administrative expense for the three and nine months ended September 30, 2024, respectively.